 Displaying and managing multiple plots never got easier.
 Here we have a couple of standard plots and ggplots in R

-Here we are applying a series of filters to a data-frame in R. Every panel shows the status of the data-frame after each panel was executed
+Here we apply a series of filters to a data-frame in R. Each panel shows the status of the data-frame after each panel was executed